-You will love these old fashioned sandwich spread recipes.
-Now, you can make tasty sandwiches that are both nutritious and unique in flavor, and a welcome change from the usual fare.
-Grandma loved these recipes, and you will too.
+You will love Grandma's favorite homemade sandwich spread recipes.
+Now, you can make tasty sandwiches that are both nutritious and totally unique in flavor.
+Enjoy a welcome change from today's usual fare.

 Mom's Recipe Scrapbooks (1920s)